Tejanikhil-MSR/CorrectionTransformer/README.md

 ### 2. Word-level tokenization:

-- Word-level tokenization splits the sentence based on whitespaces.
+- Word-level tokenization splits the sentence based on `whitespaces`.
 - While this reduces sequence length and simplifies training, it struggles with OOV words, making it less flexible.
 - Also, it requires a large and diverse vocabulary, leading to increased training data and time.
 - However, it typically yields lower perplexity during inference for seen words.